draith/piradio/README.md

 This uses a variant of the omxcontrol module at https://github.com/rikkertkoppes/omxcontrol, to drive omxplayer from a browser interface.

-Gotcha:  Won't work properly (stopping/multi-track play) unless stdin is /dev/null.
+NOTE:  Won't work properly (stopping/multi-track play) unless stdin is /dev/null.
 (To run interactively for test/debug: 'node index.js < /dev/null')

 To Do: